cleesmith/NiceGUI-primer/README.md

 	```sh
 	git clone nicegui
 	```
+	Perhaps not all of these lib's are not needed, but it works.
 	```sh
 	pip install itsdangerous prometheus_client isort docutils pandas plotly pyecharts matplotlib requests dnspython
 	```
-	  ... maybe all of that is not needed, but it works.

 	```sh
 	python -B main.py